finopsfoundation/framework/_stories/migrating-15-million-lines-of-code-to-gcp.md

 layout: story

 title: Migrating 15 Million Lines of Code from Six Data Centers Worldwide in Six Months
-description:
+description: Our initial challenge: migrating 15 million lines of code from six data centers worldwide in six months.
+Our team immediately saw a contrast in how to optimize cloud finance and solved this challenge by focusing on building strong governance, cost visibility, and cost optimization policies.
 story-title: Migrating 15 Million Lines of Code in Six Months
 story-date: 2021-06-01
 author: Scott Snell
 company: OpenX
-company-size:
+company-size: 201 - 500 Employees
-industry:
+industry: Internet
 cloud-provider:
 - GCP
 tooling-services:
-framework-persona:
+framework-persona: FinOps Practitioner
-framework-maturity:
+framework-maturity: Run
 framework-capabilities:
 - capability_rightsizing
 framework-projects: